-Taste: These potato chips had a nice yellow color plus many green bits on the surfaces, with wiggly shapes and lots of skin on the edges.
+Taste test: These potato chips had a nice yellow color plus many green bits on the surfaces, with wiggly shapes and lots of skin on the edges.
 Based on a reading of the Ingredients, we're pretty sure that the green stuff was actually Parsley, not Shamrock.
 But still, with a flavor name that promised Shamrock, we were eager to taste them.

 We crunched in to find a very nice crisp, crunchy texture, with excellent rich potato flavor enhanced a very tasty seasoning that seemed a lot like sour cream & onion.
 Great texture, and delicious!